 (Limited) = Feature available but with limitations compared to the competing platform

-💡 Key Takeaway: Google Ads generally offers a broader range of features and a more extensive network reach.
+💡 Google Ads generally offers a broader range of features and a more extensive network reach.
 It provides more tools and more advanced attribution models for larger advertisers.
 Microsoft Ads, while offering many of the same functionalities, has some features that are more limited in scope and lacks some of the more advanced tools available on Google Ads, such as the Reach Planner and certain aspects of conversion tracking.

 It becomes apparent that both platforms have their own unique strengths and weaknesses.
 Although the choice of campaign types in Microsoft Ads is similar to that one in Google Ads, you should carefully evaluate your target audience demographic, marketing goals, and practical knowledge before deciding which platform aligns better with your needs.